Rudd-O/dts-recordingstudio/README.md

 To start the recording and broadcast once again, run the command `recordbroadcast`.
 This starts the gst-launch GStreamer processes that broadcast and record locally.

+To download the recordings, retrieve the files in `/home/ubuntu/Studio/Recordings` by copying them to your computer with an SFTP client or the command `utils/download-recordings` (which uses rsync to do its job).
+In either of those cases, your SFTP client or SSH configuration must have the private SSH key that corresponds to the public SSH key that you used when launching the studio for the first time.
+Alternatively, you could generate a new key pair and then deploy the public key to the `ubuntu` user's SSH `/home/ubuntu/.ssh/authorized_keys` file in the studio.

 #Checklist for testing the studio functionality